Alyutor language

-Alyutor or Alutor is a language of Russia that belongs to the Chukotkan branch of the Chukotko-Kamchatkan languages.
+Alyutor or Alutor is a language of Russia that belongs to the Chukotkan branch of the Chukotko-Kamchatkan languages, by the Alyutors.
+It is moribund, as only 25 speakers were reported in the 2010 Russian census.

 Sociolinguistic situation

 The Alutor are the indigenous inhabitants of the northern part of the Kamchatka Peninsula.
 The language is unwritten and moribund; in the 1970s residents of the chief Alutor village of Vyvenka under the age of 25 did not know the language.
-In recent years the Vyvenka village school has started teaching the language.
-Until 1958 the language was considered the "village" (settled) dialect of the Koryak language, but it is not intelligible with traditionally nomadic varieties of Koryak.
+In recent year,s the Vyvenka village school has started teaching the language.
+Until 1958, the language was considered the "village" (settled) dialect of the Koryak language, but it is not intelligible with traditionally nomadic varieties of Koryak.
 The autonym [ˈnəməlʔən] means "villager".